 Like humans, cats have their own uniques personalities.
 Kittens are playing, learning, and are still exploring the world.
 Scratching, biting, and rough playing is part of how they interact with one another and what you can expect.
 They don’t fully mature until 3-5 years of age.
-Anytime before then, you can say they’re like teenagers, being rebels and testing all boundaries.
+Anytime before then, you can say they’re like toddlers and teenagers, being rebels and testing all boundaries.
 They are also known to chirp and talk your ears off!
 Cats like to perch on high things like counters, sofas, beds, etc… so if you have anything fragile or valuable, make sure to keep them stored and safe.
 They also like knocking things over.
 Till this day, I still have not figured out why.
 I cannot guarantee the personality of your kitten as he/she grows and they are all individually different but will do my best to socialize them while in my care.

 BRINGING HOME A NEW KITTEN

 Bringing home a new kitten can be one of the most exciting feelings.
 Keep in mind that it is in a brand new environment with new people, new scent, new furniture, new people, basically new everything.
 Start with confining your kitten in one room first so he/she may get accustomed to their new home with a clean litter box and food/water bowl.
 They may have accidents if they are not comfortable or know where their litter box is.
 If you have other pets, please keep them separated for at least 2 weeks.
 Cats can stress easily and their immune system can be compromised during a move.
 Slowly let your kitten explore the house room by room once their quarantine period is up.
 All cats are different.
 Some may take longer than others to adjust and some may take longer to open up to you and trust you.
 Patience is the key!